 Once the agreement has been signed and the proposal reviewed, we’ll set up a kick-off session.

 I’ll get to work!
 And you can now focus on your other more important stuff, knowing that you’re being supported by a safe and steady extra pair of hands.

 Frequently asked questions

 I’m not a PR consultant or a marketing consultant but I’m looking for some support – can you help?
-I only work with PR Consultants and Marketing Consultants (and occasionally Internal Communications Consultants).
+I only work with PR consultants, communications consultants and marketing consultants.
 If this isn’t you, do feel free to drop me a line and I’ll try and help by giving you a name(s) of someone who may be better placed to provide support.

-I’m a marketing/PR consultant based outside of the UK – can you help me?
-I only work with UK based Marketing and PR Consultants.
+I’m a PR/marketing consultant based outside of the UK – can you help me?
+I only work with UK based PR and marketing consultants.
 However, please email me in case I can give you a name(s) of someone who may be able to help you.

 Will you work alongside me in my office?
 I like working remotely and want to keep it that way.
 I’ll happily jump on regular calls or meet in person if you’re in or local to Bristol.